Updated January 2020

 You may choose to restrict the collection or use of your personal information in the following ways:

-We will not sell, distribute or lease your personal information to third parties or are required by law to do so.
+- We will not sell, distribute or lease your personal information to third parties unless we are required by law to do so.

 It’s your personal data and you have certain rights relating to it.
 When it comes to marketing communications, you can ask us not to send you these at any time – just follow the unsubscribe instructions contained in the marketing communication, or send your request to firstname.lastname@example.org

 You also have rights to: